animatlabs/animatlabs.github.io/_posts/2022-10-30-function-app-dependency-injection-auto-scaling.md

 The other way to look at it is the overall executions that happened irrespective of the  instances:

 {% include figure image_path="/assets/images/posts/2022-10-30/OverallConsumptionPerSecond.jpg" alt="Overall executions per second" caption="Overall executions per second" %}

+## Conclusions

+We observed what we set out to do, basically setup a function app with dependency injections and then it auto-scaling when hosted on azure thereby adding another dimension on how we could create and host applications, based on our needs.

 ## References